malik23023/DevOps_Course2024/CV/CV.md

 ## **Experience**

-### **Chief Operational Officer**
-**Topsol** (October 2022 - Present)
-- Led digital marketing projects while managing team operations.
-- Developed projects in Java, C#, and C++ with a focus on UI/UX and web development.
-- Delivered high-quality results on NFTs and Discord server management.
-- Specialized in content writing and copywriting.
+## Work Experience

+### Provisioning Kubernetes Clusters with Terraform
+- Automated the provisioning of an EKS cluster on AWS using Terraform.
+- Configured Kubernetes workloads and services for a containerized application.

+### CI/CD Pipeline for Secure Deployments
+- Implemented a CI/CD pipeline using Jenkins and GitHub Actions for a Python-based application.
+- Integrated Kyverno for Policy as Code and Cosign for container image signing.

+### Microservices Architecture Deployment
+- Designed and deployed microservices on Kubernetes with Istio for traffic management and observability.
+- Configured Prometheus and Grafana for monitoring and alerting.

-### **Freelancer**
+### Containerized Application Migration
-(2021 - Present)
-- Created Java-based console projects and desktop applications.
-- Designed and developed WordPress websites and landing pages using HTML, CSS, and JavaScript.
-- Delivered content writing projects and successfully managed client portfolios.
+- Containerized a micro-service using Docker and deployed them on Kubernetes.
+- Ensured smooth transition by managing dependencies and inter-service communication.

 ---

 ## **Skills**
-- **Programming Languages:** Core Java, JavaScript, C++, MERN Stack
+- **Programming Languages:** Core Java, JavaScript, C++
 - **DevOps Tools:** Docker, Kubernetes, Kyverno, Cosign, GitHub Actions
 - **Development Practices:** OOP, Backend Development, Architectural Design
 - **Project Management:** Design Thinking, Requirement Elicitation, SRS Documentation